laggingreflex/multi-video-player/ISSUES/feat.md

 * Files

-  ☐ Ability to add more files, load new files at the top

-  ☐ Ability to remove files

-  ☐ Ability to re-arrange files

   ☐ Ability to star/favourite files to be moved to the top.
 It should remember those files and always place them before unrated files.
 Any new file being starred should then have a "priority" one higher than the highest.

+  ☐ Ability to re-arrange files

+  🗹 Ability to add more files, load new files at the top

+  🗹 Ability to remove files

 * Core